Umutayb/resume/README.md

 Worked on both [**Funimate**](https://www.pixerylabs.com) (a social media platform & an advanced video editing tool used by millions of active users every day) & [**Impresso**](https://www.pixerylabs.com) (an all-in-one video editing tool for influencers and businesses).
 - With Pixery, we have worked on bleeding edge technologies, developing applications that are being used by millions of people worldwide.
 - My duty was to ensure end-product quality of the applications by performing comprehensive tests with creative test cases for each functional task, as well ass applying integration tests before each release, ensuring release with minimum number of bugs and crashes.
-- On the automation side of our work, I have provided a flexible automation framework which can be simultaneously used for several mobile & web projects as well as API tests, with support for test scenarios that can be written by anyone including the non-technical team members by utilizing **BDD**.
+- On the automation side of our work, I have provided a flexible automation framework which can be simultaneously used for several mobile & web projects as well as API tests, with support for test scenarios that can be written by anyone including the non-technical team members by utilising **BDD**.
 - I supported the test automation process by developing mobile test tools written in swift.
 The test application we have developed was used to measure the accuracy of the video editing engines.
 - Having worked on countless agile projects in the past, I have comprehensive knowledge of testing tools such as; ***Automation Tests written in Java***, built using ***Maven, TestNG, Cucumber, Selenium & Appium***.
 I have also utilized ***Jenkins CI (/w Groovy)*** for scheduled & triggered automation execution.
 <br><br>

 **Software QA Engineer** ***@[JustSnap](https://justsnap.co)*** _(04.10.2018 – 01.07.2020)_ <br>
-Justsnap is providing campaign solutions utilizing its in house receipt scanning technology based on machine learning.
+Justsnap is providing campaign solutions utilising its in house receipt scanning technology based on machine learning.
   - Participated in development, QA and BA processes of campaign projects for companies such as P&G, Phillips and Pepsi.
   - I was responsible from quality assurance activities for over **17 campaign projects** we have delivered.
   - Worked on cross-platform mobile applications, explored mobile automation with **Selenium** & **Katalon Studio**